Mephiskapheles: 1995–2001: Tours and break-up

 As the band's profile continued to rise, the band embarked on a national tour with British pop-punk icons the Buzzcocks in the spring of 1997.
 McCabe, one of Mephiskapheles' main composers during the fertile mid-1990s period, had ceased touring with the band prior to the recording of Maximum Perversion, the band on the road opting for a two-piece section with Endo and Robinson.
 However, McCabe, Endo, and Robinson were reunited when they recorded on Moby's version of John Barry's "James Bond Theme" for the soundtrack of the film Tomorrow Never Dies.
 In its various remixes, "James Bond Theme (Moby's Re-Version)" became a hit in several countries, and was included on Moby's greatest-hits albums I Like to Score and Go - The Very Best of Moby.
 In late 1998, Mephiskapheles shocked some fans' sensibilities when they toured the U.S. opening for heavy-metal shock rockers Gwar.

 By 1999, the band had gone through a major lineup change with Tween, Bitz, and Endo all leaving the band, for various reasons.
-New members, bassist Dan Jeselsohn, guitarists Bill McKinney and Dave Hahn and saxophonist Ian Hendrickson-Smith were brought in to record an album, Might-Ay White-Ay, that fused reggae, hardcore, and metal with some straight-ahead ska included.
+New members, bassist Dan Jeselsohn, guitarists Bill McKinney and Dave Hahn and saxophonist Ian Hendrickson-Smith were brought in to record an album, Might-Ay White-Ay, that featured reggae, hardcore, and metal with some straight-ahead ska included.
 Longtime Skatalites trumpeter Nathan Breedlove played on the album, but he did not tour with Mephiskapheles.
 After continuing to play live performances for two more years, the band stopped playing shows without any official announcement of a breakup.

 After Mephiskapheles, Worrell, McKinney, Robinson, and Bitz played in the band Skull-A-Ball.
 Robinson played guitar in this project.
 The band self-released three songs on CD and played several shows before disbanding.
 Worrell also appeared with Bitz and Jeselsohn in the band Burn Guitars.
 The band featured three bass players, a drummer, and no guitars.
 This band also played numerous shows but disbanded after recording one demo.
 A third band, named Tirade, spun off from Mephiskapheles and featured McKinney, Jeselsohn, and future Joan Jett drummer Michael McDermott, performing more heavy metal-based material.
 This band also recorded one demo.